ceph/ceph/doc/config-cluster/filestore-config-ref.rst

 ``filestore max inline xattr size``

-:Description: The maximum size of an inlined XATTR in bytes.
+:Description: The maximimum size of an XATTR stored in the filesystem (i.e., XFS, btrfs, ext4, etc.) per object.
+Should not be larger than the filesytem can handle.
 :Type: Unsigned 32-bit Integer
 :Required: No
 :Default: ``512``